SilkRose/Pony/stories/deternal/deternal.md

 Pinkie hugged back.
 "Hopefully."

 They enjoyed the silence as they hugged.
-Afterwards they stared into each other's eyes.
+Afterward they stared into each other's eyes.
 With terrible timing, the two shared their first kiss, both mares still crying.
+[AFTERWARD IS THE PREFERRED AMERICAN SPELLING.
+YOU SEEM TO WRITE MOSTLY IN AmE, SO YOU SHOULD ABSTAIN FROM USING BrE SPELLING.]

 Their kiss lasted long enough to make them blush, but not long enough to be seen by the next friend to wake up.